 We believe that it is our responsibility to give back to those around us, allowing communities both near and far to build up their inner strength and unlock the mighty inside.

-We are proud to work with Pride Industries to hand-pack our stitched tea bags into cartons.
-Pride Industries is one of the largest nonprofit employers of individuals with disabilities in the United States.
-They employ over 3,200 individuals with disabilities and give them the training and support they need to lead productive, independent lives.
+We are proud to work with PRIDE Industries to hand-pack our stitched tea bags into cartons.
+PRIDE is one of the largest nonprofit employers of individuals with disabilities in the United States.
+They employ over 3,300 individuals with disabilities and give them the training and support they need to lead productive, independent lives.
 By working with this incredible organization, we aim to empower hundreds of individuals with disabilities to gain confidence and build self-reliance.

 70% of tea garden workers are women, yet women rarely, if ever, rise to supervisor-level roles at tea estates.
 At Mighty Leaf Tea, we believe that giving women access to more education will empower them to make a difference not just in their own lives, but in the lives of their families and communities.